 Facilities If you need to use the bathroom, there are lodges in Kampung Sungai Rumput that will let you use theirs for a small fee of about 50 sen.

 Cleanliness Thankfully there’s little to no rubbish along the river, but heavy use by weekenders and campers does tend to concentrate trash at Kampung Sungai Rumput and the camp sites around Lata Pisang.
 Do your bit by taking home what you carry, or by bringing a plastic bag and picking up what you find.
+Incidences of leptospirosis have been recorded here.

 Getting there Just after the MRR2 turn off onto Karak Highway, exit left bypassing the toll completely.
 At the junction turn left onto Jalan Sungai Pusu, then continue past the International Islamic School until you come to another junction and take a right.
 You’re now on the old Gombak Road (Road 68).
 On weekends the route attracts cyclists so do drive carefully.
 Your intended destination is Kampung Sungai Rumput, or if you need a landmark, key in The Alangs.